-Winter storms: All areas of Davison County are vulnerable to winter storms, but the loss potential is much greater in Mitchell, given its concentration of population, buildings, and critical infrastructure.
-Business and school closings, power outages, and traffic disruptions are all possible in the city as the result of severe winter storms.
+Winter storms: All areas of Davison County are vulnerable to winter storms, but the loss potential is much greater in Mitchell, given the concentration of critical infrastructure in the community.
+Business and school closings, power outages, and traffic disruptions have occurred in the city as the result of severe winter storms.
 The city has equipment to adequately handle most snowfall events, but temporary travel inconveniences are inevitable during especially heavy snowfalls.
-Winter storms accompanied by very high winds have the potential to damage residential and commercial property in the city, but tree damage (and property damage from falling trees) is more typical.
-Risk is mitigated somewhat because Mitchell enforces National Building Code standards, which mandates that all new structures built in the city must be constructed with a minimum level of structural integrity to withstand high winds.